To The Top

 Hiring departments and programs interested in having international graduate students teach or assist with instruction are responsible for the following:

-• Ensuring the student completed a language assessment through the ITAP program and that the results are appropriate for the duties of the position
+• Ensuring the student (unless they are from an exempted country) has completed a language assessment through the ITAP program and that the results are appropriate for the duties of the position

 • Ensuring the student has completed GTO before they take on their duties